fpereiro/gotoB/tutorial.md

 ### Step 1-2: create a base HTML file

 Wait!
 Didn't we say that gotoв is pure js?
 Well, almost!
 Before starting to *draw* our application, we need to create a page that our browser will open.
-Remember that web browsers still open HTML pages.
+Remember that web browsers still open HTML pages - this is how all web applications (even the most sophisticated ones) get loaded.

+Side note: what does the term *drawing* mean?
+It means 1) generating HTML; and 2) putting it on the page so that the user can see it.

-This HTML will do a few things to set up the ground to get our js running.
+This base HTML file will do a few things to set up the ground to get our js running.
 In particular, it will load two things:

 - gotoв, which is a js file.
 - Another js file which will contain our application logic.